 Anna Soffer received her B.A. and teaching credential from Loyola Marymount University.
 Anna has worked as an educator for the California Science Center and is currently a curriculum specialist at Friends of the Los Angeles River.
 Before Anna became a teacher she worked as a radio host and music director at KXLU 88.9fm in Los Angeles.
 She still loves music and spends her free time playing her guitar and going to concerts.
 When she’s not at school Anna is probably petting her giant cat, Rooster, or practicing spells.
 Anna is still waiting for her letter from Hogwarts.

 Fidel Velasco got his teaching credential and Sociology degree from the University of Arizona during the mid-nineties.
 He has been teaching first through fifth grade since.
 This is his 6th year at LFCSA and is constantly inspired by the students, staff, and community here at LFCSA.

 Sara Ureno received her B.A. in Liberal Studies from the University of La Verne in La Verne, California.
-After graduation, she continued her education at the University to earn her Multiple Subject Credential and Masters of Education.
+After graduation, she continued her education to earn her Multiple Subject Credential and Masters of Education.
 During her time at ULV, Sara worked as a middle and high school tutor for the program, AVID (Advancement Via Individual Determination) program where she tutored students in all subjects areas including Algebra, Geometry, Pre-Calculus, U.S. and World History and English.
-Her true passion is working with elementary aged students.
-She has taught first, third and fifth grade.
+Sara student-taught in first and third grade.
+She has taught 5th grade for 4 years.
+This will be her 3rd year teaching 5th grade at LFCSA.
 Sara thoroughly enjoys all aspects of music.
-She played the flute for twelve years and finds joy in going to music concerts and festivals.
+She played the flute for twelve years and finds joy in going to music concerts and watching live music.
 In Sara’s free time, she enjoys walking her two dogs, traveling and spending time with family.